dror27/dk-shack/vol1/songs/en/What About Love.md

 Younger or richer?\
 Or is it getting older?\
 \
-When a love becomes a lover\
+When love becomes a lover\
 Who gently taps you on the shoulder\
 Then cold lips turn to another\
 Warmth of bodies turns a-blunder\